 Collaborating for Success: REACH

 Courtland Consulting is proud to work on projects that strive to improve our community and focus on serving families and children.
-Due to our proven history of successfully evaluating projects that focus on families, we were selected, in September 2010, by the State Court Administrative Office (SCAO) of the Michigan Supreme Court to conduct an impact evaluation of Kent County’s REACH (Referral for Employment, Asset Development, Cooperation, and Hope) Grant Project.
+Due to our proven history of successfully evaluating projects that focus on families, we were selected, in September 2010, by the State of Michigan to conduct an impact evaluation of Kent County’s REACH (Referral for Employment, Asset Development, Cooperation, and Hope) Grant Project.
 Our Courtland team could not have been more excited to begin this project and offer our evaluation talents to assist in the development of a program intended to build stronger futures for families.

 The REACH project was implemented in Kent County, with the cooperation of the Friend of the Court (FOC), the Inner City Christian Federation, and the Hope Network.
 The goal of the project was to assist low-income noncustodial parents in developing financial stability to enable them to pay child support and participate more fully in their children’s lives.